-Gateway WA will deliver an efficient road and bridge network to the new Perth Airport precinct, surrounding businesses and residential areas, and the rapidly growing transport and logistics operations in the area.
+Gateway WA is delivering an efficient road and bridge network to the new Perth Airport precinct, surrounding businesses and residential areas, and the rapidly growing transport and logistics operations in the area.

-The project will involve a major upgrade of Tonkin Highway (between Great Eastern Highway and Roe Highway) and Leach Highway (between Orrong Road and the Perth Airport), as well as the construction of five new grade separated interchanges and the upgrade of a fifth interchange.
+The project involves a major upgrade of Tonkin Highway (between Great Eastern Highway and Roe Highway) and Leach Highway (between Orrong Road and the Perth Airport), as well as the construction of four new grade separated interchanges and the upgrade of a fifth interchange.

 The project will form an iconic gateway to Perth that will create a lasting impression for road users, residents and visitors to Western Australia.